Pindus

 Park History

 The core of the park, the Valia Kalda area, received initial protection in 1966.
-The broader Northern Pindos National Park was formally established in 2005, significantly expanding the protected area and creating one of the largest national parks in Greece.
-The park has been managed with significant involvement from WWF Greece and the Callisto Wildlife and Nature conservation organization, which has led important brown bear and wolf monitoring and management programs.
-The park is a core area of the PanParks network and has received EU LIFE program support for large carnivore conservation.
+[1] The broader Northern Pindos National Park was formally established in 2005 by Common Ministerial Decision 23069, geographically unifying the pre-existing National Forests of Pindos (Valia Kalda) and Vikos-Aoos and significantly expanding the protected area.
+[2] The park has been managed with significant involvement from WWF Greece and the Callisto Wildlife and Nature conservation organization, which has led important brown bear and wolf monitoring and management programs.
+The park is part of the Natura 2000 network and has received EU LIFE program support for large carnivore conservation.
 The bear population in the Greek Pindus is monitored using camera traps and genetic sampling.

 Major Trails And Attractions